chenwusi2012/CS598_KSI/README.md

 - CNN with KSI framework: KSI_CNN_model
 - CAML: CAML_model
 - CAML with KSI framework: KSI_CAML_model

+## Files in This Repository

+- KSI.ipynb: The Google Colab notebook to reproduce the main result of the original paper.
+- preprocessing.py: Include the function to process the training dataset, validation dataset, and testing dataset.
+- training.py: Include the functions to train the deep learning models used in this reproduction study.
+- testing.py: Include the functions to train the deep learning models used in this reproduction study.

 ## Result
 The following table shows the performance of the standalone baseline models and the baseline models with KSI framework in the task of ICD-9 diagnosis code prediction from the clinical notes from MIMIC-III dataset.
 The result of the following table can be reproduced by running the notebook KSI.ipynb.